bbauska/meta-react-basics/README.md

 This div element is then rendered to the browser.

-If you analyze the app component, you&apos;ll notice that it looks very similar to a JavaScript function with some HTML code inside.
+If you analyze the app component, you'll notice that it looks very similar to a JavaScript function with some HTML code inside.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 31.
 (0x) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](./images/image031.png){width="3.0in" height="3.022305336832896in"}You
 may also notice an export default statement.
-You&apos;ll learn more about this soon.
+You'll learn more about this soon.

 For now, just know that you need it to make your components available.

-Now that you&apos;re familiar with the concept of functional components, let&apos;s explore how web developers create them in React.
+Now that you're familiar with the concept of functional components, let's explore how web developers create them in React.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 32.
 (0x) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->